Bill Text: CA SCR80 | 2023-2024 | Regular Session | Chaptered

 WHEREAS, Many children in California are afflicted with cancer, experiencing enormous pain and suffering, and they and their families require extraordinary levels of information and support in their struggles against this disease; and

-WHEREAS, The California Institute for Regenerative Medicine (CIRM) provides over $3,000,000,000 total in funding for stem cell research and therapy development, including cancer research, making the State of California a leader in the nation for funding and research; and
+WHEREAS, The California Institute for Regenerative Medicine (CIRM) provides over $3,000,000,000 total in funding for stem cell research and therapy development, including cancer research, making the State of California a leader in the nation for funding and research, but more targeted efforts on childhood cancer are still needed; and

-WHEREAS, The ACCO is the nation’s oldest and largest grassroots organization dedicated to fighting childhood cancer.
-In 1997, a group of parents of children impacted by cancer chose gold to represent childhood cancer.
-Thus, the gold ribbon.
-Ever since then, supporters around the world Go Gold to represent childhood cancer warriors and heroes; and
+WHEREAS, The ACCO is the nation’s oldest and largest grassroots organization dedicated to fighting childhood cancer and was the leading organization to choose gold to represent childhood cancer; and

-WHEREAS, Childhood Cancer Awareness Month is an important nationwide tool for raising awareness among governmental officials and the public about the nature and scope of this problem; now, therefore, be it
+WHEREAS, Childhood Cancer Awareness Month is an important nationwide tool for raising awareness among governmental officials and the public nature and scope of this problem; now, therefore, be it

-Resolved by the Senate of the State of California, the Assembly thereof concurring, That the Legislature hereby declares the month of September 2023 as Childhood Cancer Awareness Month; and be it further
+Resolved by the Senate of the State of California, the Assembly thereof concurring, That the Legislature hereby declares the month of September 2024 as Childhood Cancer Awareness Month and encourages individuals, businesses, and organizations throughout the state to participate in activities and events that promote the awareness of childhood cancer and support families affected by this devastating disease, not just during September, but throughout the year; and be it further

-Resolved, That the Legislature is committed to supporting efforts to find cures for, and achieve prevention of, childhood cancer; and be it further
+Resolved, That the Legislature is committed to supporting efforts to find cures, and less toxic treatments, for childhood cancer; and be it further

 Resolved, That the Secretary of the Senate transmit copies of this resolution to the author for appropriate distribution.